YHSjoung/wp1121/hw2/README.md

 # 112-1 Hw2 WP Music

+I have implemented three of the "perfect" requirements for this app.

+First, a warning will pop up if you fail to update the list or card.
+If you forget to enter the "Name" of a list or leave it blank, a message will appear saying, "Please enter the list name."
+The same goes for the card.

+Second, the app checks whether a list or card with the same name already exists when you add a new one.
+If you use a duplicate name, a warning will pop up.

+Third, you can also change the cover image of each music list.
+This was the most challenging part of the homework for me, and I suggest you try it at least once!

-I have done the basic required for this app.
-You can set up the app by the following steps.
-Please notice that you have to delete all of your data in your MongoDB in order to prevent the format error!
+To set up the app, please follow the steps below.
+Note that you must delete all of your data in your MongoDB to prevent any format errors!
+Have a great day!

 ## Run the app